How to install NixOS with LUKS disk encryption

 # Open your terminal applicationsudo parted /dev/nvme0n1 -- mkpart primary 512MiB 100%Now

-is the primary partition.
-You can verify this with the command:lsblk
+/dev/nvme0n1p1is the boot partition, and/dev/nvme0n1p2is the primary partition.
+You can verify this with the command:lsblk. -

 Setup LUKS encryption on the primary partition (